Corner Garden Ideas That Finally Made Me Stop Ignoring That Awkward Spot in My Yard

 Fence Vertical

-And let plants climb or hang.
-This frees up ground space and makes the corner feel taller.
-When you grow vertically.
+Now I attach simple wire supports to the fence and let plants climb or hang downward.
+This frees up ground space and makes the corner feel bigger.

 Leaf Focus